You are here: Urology Textbook > Prostate > Prostatitis > Acute bacterial prostatitis

 Painful prostate exam: prostate of soft consistency, possibly with fluctuation as a sign of a prostate abscess.

-Blood culture can identify the pathogen, if a high fever or signs of urosepsis are present.
+The urine sediment shows pyuria, bacteriuria and microhematuria.
+Urine culture usually identifies the pathogen and is thus obligatory before starting antibiotic therapy.
+A blood culture can identify the pathogen if a high fever or signs of urosepsis are present.

 Transrectal ultrasound imaging

 After initiating the antibiotic treatment, transrectal imaging can be safely performed and may reveal an abscess of the prostate [fig. prostatic abscess].
-Alternative imaging: computed tomography.
+Alternative imaging is possible with a CT scan.

 Treatment of Acute Prostatitis